Aged care in Australia: Costs

-2017 Government changes to in home care
+2017 changes to in-home care

 In February 2017, the Australian Government introduced Increasing Choice in Home Care reforms.
 These reforms are designed to give older people more choice and control over their home care.
 Recipients of government funding to cover the cost of aged care services are now able to choose their preferred provider of in home aged care services.
 They can also choose to change their provider at any time.

-Once a person’s application for funding is successful, they will be allocated their funding based on how long they have been waiting and also on their individual care needs and personal circumstances.
+Once a person's application for funding is successful, they will be allocated their funding based on how long they have been waiting and also on their individual care needs and personal circumstances.

 A person can accrue unspent funds that are left over from their package after any expenses and fees have been deducted.
 If they change home care provider these unspent funds will be transferred to the new provider.

 After 27 February 2017, aged care providers are able to charge customers an exit fee to cover administrative costs which will be deducted from any unspent funds.
 Providers are legally required to publish their maximum exit fees on the My Aged Care website.
 Not all providers require exit fees.

 Aged care homes

 As people grow older, they may need more help with day-to-day tasks or health care.
 In some cases the best way to receive help and support can be by living in an aged care home (also known as nursing homes) either on a permanent basis or for a short stay (called "residential respite").

 Aged care homes offer accommodation services (also known as “hotel services”) and personal care assistance (e.g. bathing & personal hygiene, continence management, dressing).
 Aged care homes may also provide complex care and services such as specialized bedding materials, non-customized mobility goods, incontinence aids, nursing services and allied health services.

 Most aged care homes in Australia receive funding from the Australian Government.
 The aged care system in Australia aims to make sure that all older people can receive support and quality care when they need it.

-If a person’s care needs are less than those supplied by an aged care home, independent living units or retirement villages are an alternative.
+If a person's care needs are less than those supplied by an aged care home, independent living units or retirement villages are an alternative.
 These residential communities offer a variety of services for older people to help them live independently, and are regulated by state and territory governments.

 A younger person with disabilities can also live in residential aged care settings.
 As of 2015, over 7,000 young disabled people lived in aged care homes.
 A goal of the National Disability Insurance Scheme is to get younger people with disabilities out of residential age care settings.